jjjjjjjjjjjjjjjjacob/snoball/SETUP_GUIDE.md

 ### 8.8.
 Secret Synchronization Strategy

+> **🔑 CORE PRINCIPLE**: GitHub is the **ONLY** source of truth for all application secrets.
+Manual configuration in service dashboards is strictly prohibited and will cause configuration drift.

+**Why GitHub-Only Approach:**
+- **Version Control**: All secret changes are tracked and auditable
+- **Consistency**: Identical configurations across all environments and deployments
+- **Automation**: Zero manual configuration reduces human error
+- **Disaster Recovery**: Complete configuration backup in version control
+- **Team Collaboration**: Centralized secret management with proper access controls
+- **CI/CD Integration**: Automatic synchronization ensures deployments never fail due to missing secrets

-The project uses GitHub as the single source of truth for shared secrets, automatically syncing them to deployment services during CI/CD.
+**The project uses GitHub as the single source of truth for ALL application secrets, automatically syncing them to deployment services during CI/CD.**

 #### **Synchronization Workflow**